starflowered/Memory_Matching_Game/README.md

 3. Download Vuforia Engine 10.15 to "Projectfolder/Assets/Vuforia"\
    **!!!
 DOWNLOAD LOCATION FOLDER IS IMPORTANT !!!**
 4. In Unity: Double-click on vuforia Unity package inside "Projectfolder/Assets/Vuforia" and then click on "Import"
+	- if unity suggests to enter safe mode please do so and look in the section "Issues" for more information
 5. Click "Update" if there is a popup

 # ART FOLDER: